nir/jupylet/README.md

 * [Alban Fichet](https://afichet.github.io/) - For kindly licensing his
 sound visualizer Shadertoy as CC BY 4.0 license.

+## What's New in Version 0.8.7

+* Workaround auto-completion bug in Jupyter notebooks.

 ## What's New in Version 0.8.6

 * Support for rendering Shadertoy OpenGL shaders.